LZY-the-boys/Awesome-Model-Fusion/Readme.md

 # Model-Fusion Paper:

-This GitHub repository summarizes most recent papers and resources related to the model fusion.
+This GitHub repository summarizes most recent papers and resources related to the model fusion / model merging.

 If you have any suggestions about this repository, please feel free to start a new issue or pull requests.